 For example, in the operation of a valve control, its opening and closing may be continuously varied by a PID through complex assessments, as explained above.

-- The term D is a most suitable approximation deduced for the upcoming trend for the SP – PV error, depending on the instantaneous rate of change of the error factor.
+The term D is a most suitable approximation deduced for the evolving trends for the SP – PV error, depending on the instantaneous rate of change of the error factor.
 If this rate of change enhances rapidly, the feedback control implements more aggressively, and vice versa.

 The above discussed parameters may require correct balancing for ensuring optimal control function, and this is achieved through a process called “loop tuning”.
 The involved tuning constants are denoted as “K” as shown in the following deductions.
 Each of these constants must be individually derived for a selected application, since the constants strictly depend and vary as per the characteristics and influences of the specific external parameters involved in the loop.
 These may include the response of the sensors employed for measuring a given parameter, the final throttling element such as a control valve, a possible time elapse in the loop signal and the process itself etc.